 - The invention is ready for patenting; AND

 - A use is made of the invention that is either:

-This is the same as for the “on sale" bar written about in the prior post in this series: Under U.S. patent law an invention is considered ready for patenting when the invention is actually reduced to practice or the inventor has prepared drawings or other descriptions of the invention that are sufficiently specific to enable a person skilled in the art to practice the invention.
+This is the same as for the “on sale” bar written about in a prior article: Under U.S. patent law an invention is considered ready for patenting when the invention is actually reduced to practice or the inventor has prepared drawings or other descriptions of the invention that are sufficiently specific to enable a person skilled in the art to practice the invention.

 An invention is actually reduced to practice when it has been constructed (or if a process, then performed) and has successfully worked for its intended purpose.
 Note that what has been actually constructed or performed need not be a final commercial embodiment or implementation of the invention.
 Even a rough laboratory prototype that works will suffice and be considered “ready for patenting”.